-Plan hybrid SharePoint taxonomy and hybrid content types
+Plan hybrid SharePoint in Microsoft 365 taxonomy and hybrid content types

-SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint Online.
+SharePoint hybrid taxonomy enables you to have a single taxonomy that spans SharePoint Server and SharePoint in Microsoft 365.
 This gives you a single, consistent taxonomy no matter where your sites are located.

-You can choose which term groups are shared between SharePoint Server and SharePoint Online and which are on-premises only or online only.
+You can choose which term groups are shared between SharePoint Server and SharePoint in Microsoft 365 and which are on-premises only or online only.

 Farm Administrators can modify Term Groups on-premises.
-These changes will not replicate to SharePoint Online.
+These changes will not replicate to SharePoint in Microsoft 365.
 It is important that Farm Administrators be notified to not make changes on-premises.

 You also have the option of installing hybrid content types.
-This feature propagates updates to your SharePoint Online content types to your SharePoint Server site collections.
+This feature propagates updates made to your SharePoint in Microsoft 365 content types to your SharePoint Server site collections.